 Bake the cake for about 12 minutes, until the cake springs back when gently pressed in the centre.
 Let the cake cool for about 2 minutes on a cooling rack, then loosen the sides with a spatula.
-Sift a layer ofsugar over the surface of the cake and cover with a clean tea towel.
+Sift a layer of icing sugar over the surface of the cake and cover with a clean tea towel.
 Place a second cake pan over the towel and quickly invert the cake, removing the pan it was baked in.
-Peel off the parchment paper and dust this surface with sugar.
+Peel off the parchment paper and dust this surface with icing sugar.
 Roll the cake up from the 10-inch side with the towel and let it cool completely (cooling it rolled sets its “memory” so the cake won’t crack once filled).

 The cake can be prepared up to a day in advance and stored, wrapped and unrefrigerated.